 Our priorities are research and strategic projects related to sustainable energy production, emissions reductions and climate change mitigation, as well as supporting economic growth by assessing cleantech opportunities.

-- We are project-based.
+We are a non-profit member and client services organization.
+Our work is primarily project-based.
 We lead applied research, provide services, and coordinate projects to enable Atlantic Canada’s energy system transition.

-- Our team is enabling the energy system transition and responding to our region’s changing data needs by collaborating with academia, governments, Indigenous Peoples, private sector organizations, and other NGOs.
+Our team is responding to our region’s changing data needs by collaborating with academia, governments, Indigenous Peoples, private sector organizations, and other NGOs.

-We already work in all four Atlantic provinces and plan to continue to do work that reflects regional interests.
+Our team works in all four Atlantic provinces and our focus is on work that reflects regional interests.
+Our main office is in Halifax.